heyeinin/comicfury-documentation/README.md

 ### Comics Page Loops
 #### Quicknav Dropdown Loop
-this loop controls the quick navigation dropdown between the links to the previous/next comics.
+This loop controls the quick navigation dropdown between the links to the previous/next comics.
 It has two main conditions, `[c:l.newgroup]` and `c:l.endgroup]`, where the first contains the opening HTML and the second contains the closing HTML, so that the group doesn't render at all if you don't have any chapters.

 `[c:l.newgroup]<optgroup label="[v:l.grouplabel]">[/]` - contains the opening HTML
 `[c:l.endgroup]</optgroup>[/]` - contains the closing HTML